Fist of the North Star: 1984 TV series

 The series aired with English subtitles on Nippon Golden Network in the late 1980s.
 The first 36 episodes of the first series were translated and dubbed by Manga Entertainment in 1999, although only 24 episodes were released on VHS (spread across eight tapes).
 All 36 episodes of the dub version were aired on Showtime Beyond in the United States and on Sci-Fi Channel in the United Kingdom, and were later released on DVD in 2003 (spread across six individual volumes).
 In 2008, the US subsidiary of Toei Animation produced an official subtitle-only translation of all 152 episodes, which were released on various paid download and streaming websites available only for North American customers.
 Discotek Media announced on October 2, 2009, that they had licensed the entire Fist of the North Star TV series.
 The first two boxsets were released in that year, and the latter two in 2011.
 The episodes use the same transfers from the 2008 DVD box set in Japan, although it did not contain any of the special features.
 The first set featured the first 36 episodes along with Manga Entertainment's English dub, and a Japanese audio option with English subtitles; these subtitles were adjusted from the translation of Toei's streaming episodes.
 Discotek later released all discs from all four boxsets (a total of 21 discs) together in one set, Fist of the North Star: The Series - The Complete Series Collection, on March 25, 2014.
 Discotek released the complete series as a standard definition Blu-ray set on October 31, 2017.

 In 2009, William Winckler Productions produced six compilation movies dubbed in English.
 The movies cover major story arcs from the TV series, each one centering on a specific character (Shin, Rei, Toki, Souzer, Raoh, and Kaioh).

-Crunchyroll added the series to its streaming platform on October 30, 2025.
+Crunchyroll added the series on October 30, 2025.

 2026 TV series

-A new anime adaptation was announced on September 13, 2023.
-It was later revealed to be a CGI-animated television series that is set to premiere in 2026.
+A new anime adaptation, Fist of the North Star: Hokuto no Ken, was announced on September 13, 2023.
+It was later revealed to be a CGI-animated television series produced by TMS Entertainment and directed by Hiroshi Maeda, with Kazuma Ogasawara serving as assistant director, Kazuhiko Inukai handling series composition, Naoki Hisatsune designing the characters, and Yuki Hayashi composing the music.
+It airs in two split cours, with the first cours airing from April 11 to June 27, 2026, on Tokyo MX and BS11, and the second cours set to premiere in 2027.
+The opening theme song is "Hallelujah" by Alexandros, and the ending theme is a cover of "Ai o Torimodose!!", the opening theme of the first Fist of the North Star anime, performed by Toshi.
+Amazon Prime Video streams the series worldwide; the platform distributes the series in its uncensored version, while a censored version is broadcast on Japanese television.